 There are approximately 96,828 households on the affordable housing waitlist.
 A lack of affordable housing in Toronto has contributed to increased emergency shelter use and the overall homelessness crisis in our city.

 Our affordable housing sites provide accommodations to individuals and families experiencing homelessness.
 Many tenants have previously spent years living rough outdoors, in city shelters, in unhealthy and sub-standard conditions, or in a correctional or health institution.
 On-site staff run programs, connect tenants to other support services and provide information about the local community.

 145 Queen Street East

-76 shared units available to both men and women.
+76 shared units available to all genders.
 Staff is on-site 24 hours a day to offer support, provide information on programs and services, and give referrals to doctors, dentists, legal help, training and employment opportunities.
 Residents can also participate in our Open House Drop-in Program which takes place on the main floor every weekday.